ggnsng/labs/lab01.md

     		_VPC_: MyVPC
 -   Click on Create

-Create two more security groups with following configurations --
+Create three more security groups with following configurations --

 -   _Security group name_: My-DB-SG
     		_Description_: This SG is to be used for database servers.